MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

 ## Dimension table

-The dimension table for this tutorial will be looking at changes that could be happening for the fields **FirstName**, **LastName** and **Region**.
-Below is the Dimension table that the tutorial will use:
+The dimension table for this tutorial will be looking at changes that could be happening for the fields **FirstName**, **LastName, and **Region**.
+Below is the Dimension table that the tutorial uses:

 |SalesRepID|	RepSourceID|	FirstName|	LastName|	Region|	StartDate|	EndDate|	IsCurrent|	Hash|
 |------|-------|-------|-------|-----|----|-----|---|---|